-Data from Te Rēhita Mate Ūtaetae, the Breast Cancer Foundation National Register, is used in clinical audits to improve diagnosis, treatment and ultimately for better breast cancer patient outcomes.
+Data from Te Rēhita Mate Ūtaetae - Breast Cancer Foundation National Register is used in clinical audits to improve diagnosis, treatment and ultimately for better breast cancer patient outcomes.
 Audit data is used at a clinical level for programme evaluation, quality assurance and required reporting to BreastSurgANZ or other professional organisations.

 Clinical audit is a critical systematic analysis of the performance of an individual, a team, or an organisation's clinical work.
 It involves the collection and measurement of clinical activities and their outcomes, and provides patients with confidence in the quality of services provided.
 The results of an audit are interpreted with consultation and peer review.

 Analysis and comparisons using accepted standards, performance indicators, and outcome parameters then become an important stimulus in identifying areas for learning and for the improvement of patient care.
 The ultimate goal of an audit process is improved clinical practice, leading to better patient outcomes.